 The Office of Applied Science employs a highly-skilled staff who are equipped with a broad range of expertise across wildlife, fisheries and ecology research.

 Staff on the wildlife research team specialize in a variety of areas throughout the field, including wildlife population monitoring, harvest projection, disease ecology and population dynamics.
-We conduct our work statewide and our projects are diverse in scope, with a primary focus on game species management.
+We conduct our work statewide on a diversity of projects and species.
+While we work with most wildlife species, there is a primary focus on game species management.

-The wildlife research team collaborates with universities, federal and state agencies and conservation groups across the state and country to help meet the DNR’s high priority research needs, and provides opportunities for citizen science through hunter, trapper, landowner and recreational volunteer programs.
+The wildlife research team collaborates with universities, federal and state agencies and conservation groups across the state and country to help meet the DNR’s high priority research needs.
+The wildlife research team also provides opportunities for citizen science through hunter, trapper, landowner and recreational volunteer programs.

 Wildlife research areas

-Goal: Gather information on the population dynamics and habitat associations of ring-necked ducks to aid in population, habitat and harvest management.
+Goal: Gather information on the population distribution and habitat associations of ring-necked ducks to aid in population, habitat and harvest management.

 Goal: Provide the opportunity for the public to get involved in wildlife monitoring and provide data necessary for wildlife management decisions.